Generative Modeling on Manifolds Through Mixture of Riemannian Diffusion Processes: Experimental Details

 where $\text{proj}_{x}$ is a orthogonal projection onto the tangent space at $x$.
 For all experiments, we train our models using the time-scaled two-way bridge matching in Eq.~\eqref{eq:importance_sampling}, where we use 15 steps for the in-training simulation carried out by Geodesic Random Walk~\citep{jorgensen1975central, debortoli2022rsgm}.

-Except for the mesh experiments, we compute the likelihood of our parameterized probability flow ODE using Dormand-Prince solver~\citep{dormand1980family} with absolute and relative tolerance of $1e-5$, following the previous works~\citep{debortoli2022rsgm, chen2023rfm}.
-For the mesh experiments, we compute the likelihood with 1000 Euler steps with projection after every step as done in \citet{chen2023rfm}.

-For all experiments, we use NVIDIA GeForce RTX 3090 and 2080 Ti and implement the source code with PyTorch~\citep{paszke2019pytorch} and JAX~\citep{bradbury2018jax}.
+Except for the mesh experiments, we compute the likelihood of our parameterized probability flow ODE using Dormand-Prince solver~\citep{dormand1980family} with absolute and relative tolerance of $1e-5$, following the previous works~\citep{debortoli2022rsgm, chen2024rfm}.
+For the mesh experiments, we compute the likelihood with 1000 Euler steps with projection after every step as done in \citet{chen2024rfm}.
+For all experiments, we use NVIDIA GeForce RTX 3090 and 2080 Ti and implement the source code with PyTorch~\citep{paszke2019pytorch} and JAX.